jlouis/dht/Proto.md

 A `p` command is used to check for availability of a peer:

 	QueryMsg ::= <<$p>>
-	ReplyMsg ::= <<$p, SHA_ID>>
+	ReplyMsg ::= <<$p>>

 Alice sends her Node-ID SHA to Bob and Bob replies back with his Node-ID.
 This is used to learn that another node is up and running, or is not responding to pings right now.
+Note that the `QueryMsg` and `ReplyMsg` contains the ID already, so there is no reason to repeat it here.

 ## `f`—Find (search) for a node with a given ID